The nonleptonic decays of double-charmed baryon $\Omega_{cc}^{+}$ within the nonrelativistic quark model: Numerical results

 where $m_{i}$ is the mass of particle $\mathcal{B}_{i}$, $E_{f}$ and $E_{P}$ are the energies of $\mathcal{B}_{f}$ and $P$, respectively, and $J$ is the total spin of initial state $\mathcal{B}_{i}$.
 At the same time, we also evaluate the asymmetry parameter $\alpha$, defined by

 We present our computed results together with those from other theoretical studies for a comprehensive comparison in Table~\ref{tab:PhysicalObservables}.
 In general, the CF modes exhibit larger branching fractions, whereas the SCS and DCS modes are suppresses by CKM matrix elements.
 Our results indicate that the branching fractions of the CF decays $\Omega_{cc}^{+}\to\Omega_{c}^{0}\pi^{+}$ and $\Xi_{c}^{(\prime)+}\pi^{+}$ reach up to a few percent.
 Interestingly, several SCS channels---$\Omega_{cc}^{+}\to\Omega_{c}^{0}K^{+}$, $\Sigma_{cc}^{++}K^{-}$, $\Xi_{c}^{\prime+}\eta$, and $\Lambda_{c}^{+}\bar{K}^{0}$---can also reach the few-percent level.
 Particularly for the $\Omega_{cc}^{+}\to\Omega_{c}^{0}K^{+}$ decay, owing to the large factorizable amplitude and constructive pole contributions, the branching fraction is comparable to that of the CF decays.
 Besides, the purely $W$-exchanged process $\Omega_{cc}^{+}\to\Sigma_{c}^{++}K^{-}$ has large nonfactorizable contributions from $\Xi_{c}^{+}(nS)$ poles, which is different to the result of Ref.~\cite{Dhir:2018twm}.
 These decay channels can serve as the discovery channels for the double-charmed baryon $\Omega_{cc}^{+}$ in future experiment like LHCb and Belle II.
-In addition, the decay amplitudes of $\Omega_{cc}^{+}\to\Lambda_{c}^{+}\pi^{0}$ and $\Sigma_{c}^{+}\eta^{(\prime)}$ are vanishing in pole model.
-However, the study of Ref.~\cite{Hu:2024uia} indicated that the long-distance contributions from FSI effects can result in a significant change and predicted that these channels have branching fractions with an order of magnitude of $10^{-5}$.
-Future experimental measurements of these channels will contribute to reveal the long-distance contributions in weak decay mechanisms of charmed baryons.